 These are unsought phone calls, texts, or emails frequently asking you to confirm or reverse a clandestine transaction.
 These scammers attempt to trick you into giving them your credit card number or bank account information, installing software on your computer or other devices, or buying gift cards.

-If you order from Amazon, you can check orders by login into your account if you received contact about an order you weren’t anticipating.
-Your order history will only contain legitimate purchases, and customer service is accessible around-the-clock to help.
+If you order from Amazon, you can check your orders by logging into your account if you received contact about an order you weren’t anticipating.
+Your order history will only contain legitimate purchases, and customer service is accessible around the clock to help.

 Here are some important tips for identifying scams and keeping your accounts and information safe: